neuromodulation/PyPARRM/docs/source/installation.rst

     $ pip install pyparrm

-PyPARRM requires Python :math:`\ge` 3.10.
+PyPARRM requires Python >= 3.10.
 Other requirements are listed `here
 <_static/requirements.txt>`_.

 If you need to create an environment in which to install PyPARRM, you can do so